-The Occupational Safety and Health Administration estimates there are about 2 million cases of workplace violence a year.
-The surprisingly high number of incidents vary between verbal and physical abuse to homicides.
-It is also estimated that about 25 percent of workplace violence goes unreported.
+Threats in the workplace are something to be taken seriously.
+The U.S. Department of Labor estimates there are about 2 million cases of non-fatal workplace violence each year.
+The surprisingly high number of incidents vary from verbal and physical abuse to homicides.
+Department of Justice officials found that violence is a leading cause of fatal injuries at work with about 1,000 workplace homicides each year.
+Considering these numbers is not enough given the estimation that about 25 percent of workplace violence goes unreported.

-These statistics show that violence in the workplace is more common than we might think, but when employers take threats seriously, they can prevent and/or lessen the impact of violence.
-Here are 4 ways to be prepared and take workplace threats seriously.
+These statistics show that violence in the workplace is more common than we might think, but when employers take threats of violence seriously, they can prevent and/or lessen the impact of violence.
+Below are 4 ways to be prepared and take threats in the workplace seriously.

 1. Policy for Workplace Issues

-The workplace is for collaboration, efficiency and creativity.
-When employees experience bullying, intimidation and other harassment, they’re forced to endure an offensive work environment that usually affects their job performance.
+The workplace is for collaboration, efficiency, and creativity.
+When employees experience bullying, intimidation, harassment, and other threats in the workplace, they’re forced to endure an offensive work environment that usually affects their job performance.
 This behavior often serves as a warning for violence, so it’s imperative for employers to create policies and procedures that encourage open communication to address any workplace complaints efficiently and privately.

 Clear & Updated Policies

 Clear, firm policies show your company’s commitment to preventing violence from occurring in the workplace.
 Some organizations adopt zero-tolerance policies for harassment and/or violence to eliminate undesirable employee behavior and avoid favoritism (as managers must apply swift, consistent punishment no matter who violates the policy).
 Make all employees aware of the consequences of violating the policy, and update the employee handbook so everyone has a copy of the policy in writing.